rohan-hitchcock/comp30027-machine-learning/ass2/README.md

 * `compute_crossval_split(dim, num_splits)`
     * This was used for the optimal dimensions of each model (125, and 150)
 * functions within this file also load cross validation splits and random holdouts from file after they have been created

+**NOTE:**
+It is important that a folder `datasets` exists at the same level of all python files, containing the precomputed text features, and another folder `computed`.
+This computed folder is where all generated text features go (Each having their own generated folder).

 ## How to use relevant code
 * ##### Feature Selection: `pca.py`